 Intercept is a biopharmaceutical company focused on building a healthier tomorrow for people with progressive non-viral liver diseases.

-The 2023 Intercept Educational Grants program is for U.S. organizations only and will begin accepting grant proposals November 17, 2022.
+The 2025 Intercept Educational Grants program is for U.S. organizations only and will begin accepting grant proposals January 10, 2025.

 Healthcare Professional Education:

-• Information needed for submittal of 2023 Educational Grants:
+• Information needed for submittal of 2025 Educational Grants:

 • Education Grants may be awarded to accredited education providers and/or independent third-party Healthcare Education companies that develop and administer programs designed to meet the education needs of healthcare professionals including physicians, nurse practitioners, physician assistants, pharmacists, nurses, and research scientists or others working in the fields of Hepatology and/or Gastroenterology